willmitchell/secret_runner_aws/README.md

 # Motivation, Features

-I created this tool because I needed something that I can provide to my colleagues as a statically linked executable that can be used in a variety of contexts.
+I created this tool because I needed something that was easy to deploy and use in a variety of contexts.
 Key features:

- - promote best practices with secrets management (do not put secrets on disk, etc)
+ - promote best practices with secrets management on AWS
  - easy to include in a Docker image that you may run on AWS ECS (depends on IAM Roles)
  - easy to include on your EC2 instance that is running some third party service (depends on IAM Roles)
  - developers on any OS can download a binary without having to know anything about Golang